The Customer object

 to ensure you're working with the latest data; otherwise, the update will return an error.

 The case-insensitive name of this customer.
-Not guaranteed to be unique because it does not include the names of its parent objects like fullName
+Not guaranteed to be unique because it does not include the names of its hierarchical parent objects like fullName

 does.
 For example, two customers could both have the name

-"Kitchen-Renovation", but they could have unique fullName
+"Website Redesign Project", but they could have unique fullName

-The case-insensitive fully-qualified unique name of this customer, formed by combining the names of its parent objects with its own name
+The case-insensitive fully-qualified unique name of this customer, formed by combining the names of its hierarchical parent objects with its own name

-"Kitchen-Renovation", its fullName
+"Website Redesign Project", its fullName

-Unlike name
+NOTE: Unlike name

 , fullName